progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ### Tags ###

 You’ve just gone over Git’s three main object types, but there is a fourth.
-The tag object is very much like a commit object—it contains a tagger, a date, a message, and a pointer.
+The tag object is very much like a commit object — it contains a tagger, a date, a message, and a pointer.
 The main difference is that a tag object points to a commit rather than a tree.
-It’s like a branch reference, but it never moves—it always points to the same commit but gives it a friendlier name.
+It’s like a branch reference, but it never moves — it always points to the same commit but gives it a friendlier name.

 As discussed in Chapter 2, there are two types of tags: annotated and lightweight.
 You can make a lightweight tag by running something like this:

 	$ git update-ref refs/tags/v1.0 cac0cab538b970a37ea1e769cbbde608743bc96d

-That is all a lightweight tag is—a branch that never moves.
+That is all a lightweight tag is — a branch that never moves.
 An annotated tag is more complex, however.
 If you create an annotated tag, Git creates a tag object and then writes a reference to point to it rather than directly to the commit.
-You can see this by creating an annotated tag (-a specifies that it’s an annotated tag):
+You can see this by creating an annotated tag (`-a` specifies that it’s an annotated tag):

 	$ git tag -a v1.1 1a410efbd13591db07496601ebc7a059dd55cfe9 –m 'test tag'